Entangling cavity-magnon polaritons by interacting with phonons: Entanglement of two CMPs

-The mechanism of creating entanglement between the two polaritons is as follows.
-The mode $b$ scatters the driving field at frequency $\omega_0$ onto two sidebands at $\omega_0 \pm \omega_b$ (see Fig.~\ref{fig1}(b)).
-When the frequencies of the two polaritons are adjusted to be resonant with the two sidebands, i.e., ${\Delta}_+=-{\Delta}_- \simeq \omega_b$, both the Stokes and anti-Stokes scatterings are effectively activated, where the Stokes scattering corresponds to the PDC interaction causing the lower-frequency polariton to be entangled with the mode $b$, while the anti-Stokes scattering leads to the state-swap (beam-splitter) interaction between the higher-frequency polariton and the mode $b$.
-Therefore, the two polaritons get entangled via the mediation of the mode $b$ when the above two processes are simultaneously activated.
+The mechanism of creating entanglement between the two CMPs is as follows.
+The phonons scatter the driving microwave photons at frequency $\omega_0$ onto two sidebands at $\omega_0 \pm \omega_b$ (cf. Fig.~\ref{fig1}(c)).
+When the frequencies of the two CMPs are adjusted to be resonant with the two sidebands, i.e., ${\Delta}_+=-{\Delta}_- \simeq \omega_b$, both the Stokes and anti-Stokes scatterings are effectively activated, where the Stokes scattering corresponds to the PDC interaction causing the lower-frequency polariton to be entangled with the phonon mode, while the anti-Stokes scattering leads to the state-swap (beam-splitter) interaction between the higher-frequency polariton and the phonon mode.
+Therefore, the two CMPs get entangled via the mediation of phonons when the above two processes are simultaneously activated.